The Wicker Man: Popular culture

 The film brought the wicker man into modern popular culture.
 In recent times, a wicker man has been burnt at festivals such as Burning Man in the United States, and the former Wickerman Festival in Scotland.

-In 1998, Swedish black metal band Marduk (band) used a line from this film on the introduction to the track "Slay The Nazarene" from the Nightwing (album).
+In 1998, Swedish black metal band Marduk used a line from this film on the introduction to the track "Slay the Nazarene" from the album Nightwing.

-In 2000, British heavy metal band Iron Maiden released a single called "The Wicker Man" in tribute to the film.
-In 2016, British band Radiohead released the music video for the song "Burn the Witch", made in stop-motion animation and whose storyline greatly resembles that of The Wicker Man.
+In 2000, English heavy metal band Iron Maiden released a single called "The Wicker Man" in tribute to the film.

+In 2016, English band Radiohead released the music video for the song "Burn the Witch", made in stop-motion animation and whose storyline greatly resembles that of The Wicker Man.

-In 2018, a rollercoaster inspired by the film opened at Alton Towers, England.
-Wicker Man is a wooden roller-coaster that features a six-storey wicker man structure which the train passes through three times as it bursts into flames.
+In 2001, English band Pulp released "Wickerman" on their We Love Life album, which features a sample of Willow's Song.

+The White, a 2008 EP by American extreme metal band Agalloch, included three tracks featuring samples of dialogue from the film: "The Isle of Summer", "Summerisle Reprise", and "Sowilo Rune".

-Ewan McGregor is watching the final scene in the movie Shallow Grave, representing the building sense of doom he's feeling within that story.
+In the film Shallow Grave, Ewan McGregor's character is shown watching the final scene, representing the building sense of doom the character is experiencing.

-The creators of The League of Gentlemen television series often reference the film in their work, particularly in the Inside No. 9 episode 'Mr. King'.
+The creators of The League of Gentlemen television series often reference the film in their work, particularly in the Inside No. 9 episode "Mr King".

+For Record Store Day 2024 'Katy J Pearson & Friends' released a 9 track EP The Wicker Man with covers of songs from the film.
+The EP, on Heavenly Recordings, (HVN72412) features collaborations with Broadside Hacks, Drug Store Romeos, Sarah Meth, Orbury Common, Evie Hilyer-Zietler, Bert Ussher, H.Hawkline plus special guests as well as remixes by Richard Norris and Stone Club.

+A yearly Wicker Man festival is held in Fishtoft, Lincolnshire, featuring live music from Ian Cutler, who featured in the original film as the fiddle player.